Great Southern Rail Trail

 The trail is well maintained with a surface of compacted gravel.
 Koalas, Wombats, wallabies and Echidnas can often be seen from the trail particularly in the early mornings and evenings.

 The 10 km Toora to Welshpool section was opened on 7 February 2015.

-A section from Koonwarra to Minns road was opened in March 2016 incorporating what were three very dilapidated wooden trestle bridges.
-This section replaces what was a three kilometer diversion to the nearby South Gippsland Highway.
-The section provides a continuous rail from Leongatha to Welshpool.
-Users can then link to a 6 km pathway to Port Welshpool and its picturesque Long Jetty.
+The section from Koonwarra to Minns road was opened in March 2016, incorporating what had been three very dilapidated wooden trestle bridges and replacing a three-kilometre diversion to the nearby South Gippsland Highway.
+That made the trail continuous from Leongatha to Welshpool, and users can link to the 6 km pathway to Port Welshpool and its picturesque Long Jetty.

-Two trestle bridges north of Loch were surfaced in late 2022 which completed the trail between Nyora and Loch, bringing the total trail length from Nyora to Welshpool to 107 km.
+Two trestle bridges north of Loch were surfaced in late 2022 to complete the trail between Nyora and Loch, bringing the total trail length from Nyora to Welshpool to 107 km.

-The trail is being progressively extended, and may eventually reach Port Albert and Yarram.
+Works to extend the trail from Welshpool to Alberton were completed on 7 June 2024, connecting to the Tarra Rail Trail between Yarram and Port Albert extending the total trail length to 131km from Nyora to Yarram.